 In the Russia segment, capacity payments based on CSA contracts are a key driver for earnings growth, as capacity payments through CSA contracts are considerably higher than through the CCS auctions.
 Currently, Fortum's CSA capacity amounts to 2,368 MW.
-In February 2018, the System Administrator of the wholesale market published data on the WACC and the CPI for 2017, which were used to calculate the 2018 CSA price.
+In February 2019, the System Administrator of the wholesale market published data on the WACC and the CPI for 2018, which were used to calculate the 2019 CSA price.
 The CSA payments were revised downwards accordingly to reflect the lower bond rates.
 The regulator also reviewed the guaranteed CSA payments by re-examining earnings from the electricity-only market and revised the CSA payments upwards due to the lower earnings from the electricity-only market.
 In addition, thermal power plants are entitled to clearly higher CSA payments starting approximately six years after commissioning.
 In 2019, no such increase in CSA payments is expected.

 In June 2018, Fortum won the right to build 110 MW of solar capacity in Russian CSA auctions, in addition to the 110 MW won in June 2018.
 The power plants are to be commissioned during 2021-2022 and will receive a guaranteed CSA price corresponding to approximately RUB 14,000 per MWh for a period of 15 years.

 In June 2018, the Fortum-Rusnano wind investment fund (Fortum's ownership 50%) won the right to build 823 MW of wind capacity in a CSA auction.
 The wind parks were to be commissioned during 2019-2023 and will receive a guaranteed CSA price corresponding to approximately RUB 7,000-8,000 per MWh for a period of 15 years.
 In December 2018, the wind investment fund made an investment decision on a 100-MW wind farm.